tentwentyfour/nextcloud-link/README.md

 - :link: Interacts with Nextcloud instances via the WebDAV protocol
 - :rocket: Allows the use of streams for file transfer
 - :pray: Asserts Nextcloud connectivity before attempting any requests
-- :tada: OCS methods for groups, users, shares and activity
+- :tada: OCS methods for groups, users, shares, activity, and groupfolders

 ## Interface

 ### Core

-The following methods are available on `client`
+The following methods are available on `client`:

 `configureWebdavConnection(options: ConnectionOptions): void`
 > Configures the Nextcloud connection to talk to a specific Nextcloud WebDav endpoint.
 This does not issue any kind of request, so it doesn't throw if the parameters are incorrect.
 This merely sets internal variables.